M. Vijin: Student politics

 M Vijin started his organizational life through Balasangham, the largest children group in the world.
 He started organizing children in Edat region in Madayi, Kannur in 1996.
 After holding unit level, area-level and district leadership of Balasangham, he was elected as the State Secretary of the organisation in 2011.

 In 2000, M Vijin joined the Students' Federation of India while studying in class 8 at Govt.
 Boys School in Payyanur.
 His active engagement in student politics made him the unit president of the SFI school committee in Govt.
 Boys School in Payyanur.
 He then became the Area Joint Secretary and later the Area President of SFI at Madayi, Kannur.
 In his college days, he held both organizational and student union responsibilities.
 He was the chairman of Payyannur College, Kerala, during 2008–2009.
-He has held the office district joint secretary of SFI in Kannur for quite a time.
 Vijin later got elected as the district president of the Kannur committee and later enjoyed its secretaryship.
 In 2015, he became the State Secretary of SFI in Kerala.
 He was also elected as the All India Joint Secretary of SFI at the 15th All India Conference held in Sikar on 22–25 January 2016.
 He remained in office till 2018.

 In 2015, under the leadership of M Vijin, Students’ Federation of India (SFI) took to Kerala's streets in protest, often following violent clashes with the police, against the deadly delay in the distribution of SCERT textbooks in government and aided schools in the state.
 In 2015, even after the first quarterly exams, which are usually held before the Onam festival, the textbooks were out of reach for students.
 Vijin wanted the government to order a comprehensive inquiry into the textbook issue and the alleged corruption involved in printing the books in a private press.
 The then education minister P.K.
 Abdu Rabb was heavily charged by SFI on textbook issue, and around 40 students were arrested by police for participating in the series of agitations across the state.
 SFI leaders including M Vijin, VP Sanu and Jaick C Thomas were injured in this month long struggle.
 They also photocopied and printed SCERT textbooks and distributed them in various schools across the state, inviting public appreciation.
 Vijin's leadership was crucial in defeating the proposal for introducing foreign private universities in the state in 2016.
-SFI conducted massive protest rally in front of the Global Education meet at the Leela Convention centre at Kovalam, Trivandrum.
+SFI conducted massive protest rally in front of the Global Education Meet at the Leela Convention centre at Kovalam, Trivandrum.
 SFI alleged it was an attempted commercialisation of higher education.